The seeded rib stitch pattern is a beautiful textured pattern that's guaranteed to spice up your knitting.

 And guess what, it's actually very simple to knit and you'll probably have the pattern memorized after a couple of rows.

 Pretty isn't it?
-See how the seed rib likes to spread out?
+See how wide the rib stitches spread out?
 It looks quite stunning on sweaters or even a gorgeous knit blanket.

 And it does work beautifully as an allover stitch pattern or maybe on some edgings and borders.